milaendo/movies-/readme.md

 This assignment is intended to get you more familiar with reading from a sql database.
 You will take the included sql and load the database.
-Then complete the normal mode objectives
+Then complete the normal mode objectives.

+To import data into mysql:
+1. Clone this repository: `git clone git@github.com:overthemike/movies.git`
+2. `cd` into the movies folder
+3. run this command: `mysql -u root < movies.sql`

 ## Normal Mode